 Fuel Rail Pressure Sensor Replacement Cost

-The average cost to replace the fuel rail pressure sensor is between $260 and $320.
-The labor cost comes around $200 and $250 while the part itself costs between $60 and $80.
-The pricing may vary depending on the vehicle and the mechanic’s labor cost.
+The average cost of replacing the fuel rail pressure sensor is between $260 and $320.
+The labor cost is about $200 to $250, while the part itself costs between $60 and $80.
+Pricing may vary depending on the vehicle and the mechanic’s labor costs.

 Should I Repair the P0193 Trouble Code Right Away?

 Error code P0193 should be corrected immediately, as it causes driveability problems.
 If the P0193 code is ignored for too long, the engine may be damaged and at some point, the vehicle may not even start.

 Recommended Tools to Fix P0193 Code

 Digital multimeter to test voltage and resistance readings